Zeta Zeros on the Critical Line: Abstract

 \section{Abstract}

 Montgomery in 1973 introduced the pair correlation method to study the vertical distribution of Riemann zeta-function zeros.
 This work assumed the Riemann Hypothesis (RH).
 One striking application was a short proof that at least 2/3 of zeta-zeros are simple zeros, the first result of its type.
 Over the last 50 years, most work on pair correlation of zeta-zeros has continued to assume RH.
-Here we show that if RH could be removed from Montgomery's simple zero proof, then this would also give a proof that 2/3 of the zeros are on the critical line.
-While at present we cannot unconditionally obtain this result, we have proved in joint work that this is true if we assume all the zeros are in a narrow enough region centered on the critical line.
-In separate joint work we use the same idea with a related pair correlation method to prove that assuming the Pair Correlation Conjecture, also without the assumption of RH, we obtain 100\% of the zeros are simple and on the critical line.
+Here we show that if RH could be removed from Montgomery's simple zero proof, then this would also give a proof that 2/3 of the zeros are simple and on the critical line.
+This idea has been applied in several recent papers to obtain other results on the zeros.